lofar-astron/prefactor/docs/source/calibrator.rst

 - ``interp_windowsize``: size of the window over which a value is interpolated.
 Should be odd. (default: 15)
 - ``raw_data``: use autoweight, set to True in case you are using raw data (default: False)

+A comprehensive explanation of the baseline selection syntax can be found `here`_.

 *Demixing options* (only used if demix step is added to the ``prep_cal_strategy`` variable)

 - ``demix_sources``: choose sources to demix (provided as list), e.g., ``[CasA,CygA]``